thesquaredev/website-staging/src/pages/solutions/know-your-customer/2-offerings.md

 ##
 ---

-# Acquire self-service insights from different data sources
+# Get a true 360° view of your customer
-## visualizations.png
+## user-360-bold-green.png

-Eos ne habeo euismod laboramus.
-Ferri nominavi an pri.
-Fugit tation omnium eu mel.
-Quis aperiri labitur ad mea
+Include data that can be used to complete an identity check, directly from a user’s bank.

 ---

-# Get a better 360° view of your customer
+# Achieve a better identity check
 ## customer-bold-red.png

-Ei vero iusto signiferumque eos.
-Eu erant utinam vis, homero consetetur dissentias his te.
-Ea doming scripta qui
+Verify customer identity easily, using Open Banking data.
+Quick and easy KYC checks using Open Banking data.
+Built for global banks, lenders, brands and fintechs.

 ---

-# Speed up and automate data preparation for AI and ML
+# Accelerate Know Your Customer (KYC) Onboarding
 ## scifi-robot-bold-blue.png

 Ex sed falli zril ignota, accumsan splendide ex nam.
 Pro at aperiam rationibus.
 Qui ut postea reformidans